Dataframe Manipulation with dplyr

 If we now wanted to move forward with the above, but only with European

-countries, we can combine select
+countries, we can combine select and filter

 year_country_gdp_euro <- gapminder %>%